-For starters, the existence of siloed data, more often than not, means the solutions used to host your data (the usual suspects: CRM, ESP, adtech tools, etc.) don’t sync with one another or other software in your technology stack.
+For starters, the existence of siloed data, more often than not, means the solutions used to host your data (the usual suspects: CRM, data lakes/warehouses, ESP, adtech tools, etc.) don’t sync with one another or other software in your technology stack.

-Today, it’s about high-quality, routinely cleaned, up-to-date data that updates dynamically in real time and eliminates duplicate profile details that can derail efficient messaging and metrics like conversion.
+Today, it’s about high-quality, up-to-date data that updates dynamically in real time and deletes duplicate profile details that can derail efficient messaging and metrics.

 Aside from the operational systems downsides of data silos, there’s also the financial impact.
 It costs money (and usually lots of it) to have numerous systems host data.

-The storage costs of cloud-based big data solutions alone should be enough for your C-suite to recognize the problem and seek out a modern, centralized customer database.
+The storage costs of cloud data solutions alone should be enough for your C-suite to recognize the problem and seek out a modern, centralized customer database.

 There are certain key characteristics modern, data-driven cultures have today:

 - Data literacy training is provided to requisite teams and staff members regularly.